emi420/ollama-batch/README.md

 ### How it works?

-It contatenates your prompt with each text and call ollama over it.
+It contatenates your prompt with each text and call Ollama over it.

 For example, if your prompt is: